mint-metrics/mojito-website/docs/js-delivery-setup.md

 `trigger` | `{trigger.js}` | Experiment trigger JS filename.
 `divertTo` | `{recipeId}` | Allows diverting 100% of traffic to a specific variant.
 Handy when you have found a winner and want to temporarily divert traffic to it.

+Learn more [about the test object keys here](js-delivery-test-object) or review the [`config-template.yml` template on Github](https://github.com/mint-metrics/mojito-js-delivery/blob/master/config-template.yml)

-Full details and explanations of other parameters can be found in [config-template.yml](https://github.com/mint-metrics/mojito-js-delivery/blob/master/config-template.yml).
+Full details and explanations of other parameters can be found in .

+## Why we recommend the YAML format

+- **Easiest to read & setup**: YAML abtracts away JS syntax from your experiment configuration

+- **Easier to develop experiments**: Separating JS & CSS is good practice; great for debugging & syntax highlighting

+- **Automatic variant code minification**: The YAML build path minifies & lints variant code to minimise your container weight

+- **Superior code portability**: Send your developers winning variant code for permanent implementation (it's easier to unpack the actual variant code from experiment code)

 ## Next steps